nelcea/EmbeddedSwift-nRF52-Examples/Button-and-LED/README.md

 This fails to build as C function pointer can't be a closure that captures context.
 Making the led constant global is one way to solve the issue.
 Another way is to make it a static property on the Led struct.
+Yet another way is to have the static on a new dedicated type.

 Check out the [Creating a Swift type for button input on nRF52 - Part 2](https://www.ericbariaux.com/posts/button_embedded_swift_nrf52_part2/) blog post to follow along as we build this sample code.